fief-dev/docs/docs/user-journey.md

 ## Email verification

-Email verification is crucial to make sure the user has correctly entered their adress and that they actually own it.
+Email verification is crucial to make sure the user has correctly entered their address and that they actually own it.
 They will automatically receive an **email on their inbox** with a **verification code**.
 Users will need to input this code in the form to verify their address.

 ![Email verification](/assets/images/auth-email-verification.png)